 The retroactivity of a retirement annuity application is limited to 1 year for disability annuities and 6 months for full age annuities.
 There is generally no retroactivity for reduced age annuities.

-Any social security benefits due the retired employee or family member which begin after 1974 are paid through the RRB.
+Any social security benefits due the retired employee or family member are paid through the RRB.
 Even though the RRB processes payment, the Social Security Administration is responsible for all adjudication.

 FOR SURVIVORS: